 Rijeka is located on Kvarner Bay, an inlet of the Adriatic Sea.
 With a population of about 144,000 (2001) it is Croatia's third-largest city.
 Rijeka is the country's principal seaport and is the administrative seat of the Primorsko-goranska županija (Primorje-Gorski Kotar county) that includes the Kvarner Bay and the surrounding Northern Croatian seacoast, and the mountainous region of Gorski Kotar.

-The Baroque city tower (gradski toranj; Italian: torre civica) depicted on the top picture on glass no. 2145 stands atop the arched gateway which links the Korzo to the inner city and already had been part of the medieval fortifications.
+The Baroque city tower (gradski toranj; Italian: torre civica) [left, no. 2145: top picture] stands atop the arched gateway which links the Korzo to the inner city and already had been part of the medieval fortifications.
 A clock had already been installed in the 17th century.
 In 1750, Rijeka was struck by a disastrous earthquake.
 Maria Theresia of Austria and Queen of Hungary allocated funds for the town's reconstruction and she also approved the general urban plan for a new town (civitas nova), but under the condition that the Old Town would remain untouched.
 A new set of four clocks was installed in 1784.
 These clocks were operational until 1873, after which date they were replaced by clockwork that had been exhibited in Vienna during an international exhibition.
 The clock is still running today.
 In 1890, architect Filbert Bazarig added a touch of Historicism to the tower and covered it with its characteristic dome.

 The bottom picture on glass no. 2145 shows a view of the nearby spa town Opatija (here labeled in Italian: Abbazia).